pwais/CassieVede/README.md

 docs: discuss decision about images and file size is ok

 pq:
- x read a dir of files
+ D read a dir of files
- x unit test it
+ D unit test it
- x lazy load file from disk
+ D lazy load file from disk
- x unit test it
+ D unit test it
  * load that into spark RDD and then into cassie
  * unit test it
- x add cache
+ D add cache
  * unit test it
- x add async spark parallelize() and save() with a queue of futures, max queue length from command line (default to num spark machines)
+ D add async spark parallelize() and save() with a queue of futures, max queue length from command line (default to num spark machines)
  * manual test it
  * add ssh tunel